vlad-zhukov/redux-most-factory/README.md

 that.
 I am also tired of managing actions, actions creators and epics in [`redux-most`](https://github.com/joshburgess/redux-most).
 Well, I hope I am alone on this one too, but there are no such libraries yet, so here is it.
-These 10 lines of code cut half of my files with epics, and make me much happier.
+These 20 lines of code cut half of my files with epics, and make me much happier as a result.

 ## Table of Contents